-1.0 FTE additional faculty (Director of EMIT program and Instructor) to manage, teach, market, engage with community stakeholders, and coordinate the EMIT program working closely with EMIT faculty curriculum/curriculum advisory committee.
+1 1.0 FTE additional faculty (Director of EMIT program and Instructor) to manage, teach, market, engage with community stakeholders, and coordinate the EMIT program working closely with EMIT faculty curriculum/curriculum advisory committee.
 Salary includes benefits @ 27% and an increase in this expense is budgeted at 3% each year.

-0.5 FTE (including benefits @ 27%) additional staff/advisor to assist the EMIT Director to manage course scheduling, EMIT student logistics including enrollment, transportaiton logistics, and in-class activities and assist the EMIT curriculum/curriculum advisory committee and faculty as needed.
+2 0.5 FTE (including benefits @ 27%) additional staff/advisor to assist the EMIT Director to manage course scheduling, EMIT student logistics including enrollment, transportaiton logistics, and in-class activities and assist the EMIT curriculum/curriculum advisory committee and faculty as needed.
 Salary includes benefits and increase in this expense is budgeted at 3% each year.

-Includes expenses associated with the EMIT program for promotion and marketing, books, case studies, and supplies, meals, and general operating expenses (refer to tab on expense assumptions for breakdown).
+3 Includes expenses associated with the EMIT program for promotion and marketing, books, case studies, and supplies, meals, and general operating expenses (refer to tab on expense assumptions for breakdown).

-Expenses relating to providing a mobile device to each EMIT student with an assumption of a 3% increase for years 2-5.
+4 Expenses relating to providing a mobile device to each EMIT student with an assumption of a 3% increase for years 2-5.

-This line includes reallocation of revenue relating to regular UNO tuition and fees (refer Expense/Revenue assumptions tab for details).
+5 This line includes reallocation of revenue relating to regular UNO tuition and fees (refer Expense/Revenue assumptions tab for details).
 UNO tuition/fees in years 2 through 5 is assumed at the FY 2014 rates.

-Overload stipends for EMIT faculty for design, development, deployment, maintenance, and continuous improvement of part or all of a course including making components available online.
+6 Overload stipends for EMIT faculty for design, development, deployment, maintenance, and continuous improvement of part or all of a course including making components available online.
 Payment will be prorated based on actual contact hours.
 Also includes differential tuition scholarship for one EMIT student based on current in-state rates.
 Increase in stipend and scholarship expenses are assumed in 2nd through 5th years at the rate of 3% to adjust for inflation.
 Additional differntial tuition scholarships may be offered if funds are available.

-1st Year Calculated Includes fringe benefits Cost Notes @ 27% Faculty Director (1.0 FTE) \$75,000 95,250 Overload stipend includes Advisor/Staff (0.5 FTE) \$25,000 31,750 15.65% for Retirement & Faculty Overload Stipends (estimated per 3 credit hours) \$10,500 6 72,860 For design, development, deployment and continuous improvement of part or all of a course including making components available online Books, case studies and supplies \$1,000 10 10,000 ) Mobile computing device \$500 10 5,000 ) Meals etc. for 22 Saturdays (breakfast, lunch and dinner) 22 100 \$2,200 10 22,000 ) Promotion/Marketing \$6,000 1 6,000 ) per FY General Operating expenses \$9,000 1 9 , 000 ) per FY Graduate Assistantships \$26,000 1 26,000 ) per FY Scholarship to cover difference between in-state and EMIT Rate; 1 32,642 2 Scholarship = \$40,000 - (\$245.2530) Cost of tuition & Fees @ 2013-14 Rates \$155,200 Year 2 through 5 \$155,200 441,601 =
+1st Year Calculated ncludes fringe benefits Cost / 27% Faculty Director (1.0 FTE) \$75,000 95,250 Overload stipend includes Advisor/Staff (0.5 FTE) \$25,000 31,750 Includes 27% 15.65% for Retirement & FICA Faculty Overload Stipends (estimated per 3 credit hours) \$10,500 6 72,860 For design, d levelopment, deployment and continuous i mprovement of part or all of a course including ma king components available online Books, case studies and supplies \$1,000 10 10,000) Mobile computing device \$500 10 5,000 l Meals etc. for 22 Saturdays (breakfast, lunch and dinner) 22 100 \$2,200 10 22,000) Promotion/Marketing \$6,000 1 6,000 per FY General Operating expenses \$9,000 1 9,000 per FY Graduate Assistantships \$26,000 1 26,000 per FY Scholarship to cover difference between in-state and EMIT Rate; 1 32,642 ! : Scholarship = \$40,000 - (\$245.2530) 4 See Revenue Cost of tuition & Fees @ 2013-14 Rates 131,099 Year 1 Assumptions 190,352 Year 2 throug \$155,200 441,601 -

-\ Director teaches a 2-1-1 load and this reduces the total by 12 credit hours.
+^{} Director teaches a 2-1-1 load and this reduces the total by 12 credit hours.